 2 Corinthians 9:6.
 The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.

-Greed is by far one of the most deadly sins.
+Greed is by far one of the deadliest sins.
 Mostly because greed is so hard to recognize in our own lives.
 It is “everybody else’s problem.”
 If you commit sexual sin it’s pretty obvious to you, but if you’re greedy you may not even realize it.

 To be greedy is to be a hoarder.
 To hold on to what you have.
 But Paul (and all of the rest of the Bible) encourages us to be givers.
 To share.
 To sow bountifully.
 Giving is meant to be an act of grace.
-Often in our hearts it is an act of law.
-A way to earn favor with God or keep him in your debt.
+But so often in our hearts it is an act of law.
+A way to earn favor with God or keep him in our debt.

-Wealth is such a powerful force in our lives.
+Hopefully we can all admit that wealth is a powerful force in our lives.
 No matter how much money you have or don’t have, you are always in danger of pursuing the idolatry of wealth.
 Wealth itself is not the problem.
 In fact, God made humanity to be wealthy.
 He created an abundant planet full of all kinds of things that were meant to make us prosperous.
 But like everything else, sin has corrupted wealth.
 Wealth, like every other good thing, is alluring to us.
 We see it as that thing that can provide us with the security and status that we long for.
 All of us see money in one of these two ways, or both.
-It is either the way you feel safe.
-Or it is the way you feel important.
+It is either the way you feel safe – security.
+Or it is the way you feel important – status.

-This will radically change how you live.
+The more you believe this, the more it will radically change how you live.
 There is now no reason to hold on to your stuff.
 Holding on to what God has given you hurts you and the community you live in.
 The gifts of God are meant to be shared.
 This includes actual money, but also resources, ideas, and creativity.
 We are meant to share all of it.
-Even selling our products is a way to share.
+Even selling our products or services is a way to share.
 God is not telling us to literally give away everything we have, or everything we create, or that we have to do everything for free.
 To offer your gifts and talents in exchange for a fair price IS a form of sharing and sowing.
 To sit around being lazy, withholding your gifts and abilities, is a form of hoarding.
 To hold on to your spiritual knowledge, to avoid making disciples, is to sow sparingly.